meilisearch/demos/README.md

 - Add custom settings for a more relevant search.

 ### 5. Run the project

-You can now go back to the root directory and run the project.
+You can now run the project.
 The front-end client is now communicating with your MeiliSearch instance.

 ```bash